Jiansorge/image-gallery/README.md

 1. Type 'localhost:8000' or open 'index.html' in a web browser

 ## About

-- I also utilized img size to specify.
 - I used img srcset to provide a responsive rendering of images based on image width.
+- Media breakpoints have been created at 576px, 768px and 992px.
-- Lastly, I used event capturing to only employ 1 onclick event handler to show full-screen images.
+- Lastly, I used event capturing to only employ 1 onclick event handler to show all full-screen images.

 ## Future Additions